 Bonus Fact: From time to time, you may also come across the word ‘kyomachiya‘.
 A ‘kyomachiya’ specifically refers to the distinct Kyoto-style architecture found in Kyoto city.

-Are all traditional Japanese townhouses called machiya?
+Are all traditional Japanese houses called machiya?

 No, not all traditional Japanese townhouses are called machiya.
 While Japanese-style architecture can be built in the ‘machiya-style,’ a building is only officially designated as a “machiya” if it was constructed before 1950.
 This distinction is important because 1950 was the year of the new Japanese Building Standards Act, which introduced rules that prevented the use of some traditional construction methods.